IntelLabs/Hardware-Aware-Automated-Machine-Learning/EZNAS/README.md

 # EZNAS: Evolving Zero-Cost Proxies For Neural Architecture Scoring

-EZNAS is a genetic programming driven methodology for the automatic discovery of Zero-Cost Neural Architecture Scoring Metrics (ZC-NASMs).
+EZNAS is a genetic programming-driven methodology for automatically discovering Zero-Cost Neural Architecture Scoring Metrics (ZC-NASMs).
 It aims to provide an interpretable, generalizable, and efficient approach to rank neural networks without the expensive training routines, significantly reducing the carbon footprint of Neural Architecture Search (NAS).

 ## Installation